johnko/mfsbsd/RECOVER.md

 -----------------|-------------------|------------
 [password]       |                   | Default is empty / blank.
 [company]        | contoso           | Needed in step 5 and 13.
 Company short name.
 [router_ip]      | 192.168.0.1       | Needed in step 4.
 The router's IP address.
+If the router is running DHCP, can be found by running `net-router`.
 [ip_address]     | 192.168.0.120     | Needed in step 4.
 An address currently unassigned (it will become the host IP).
 Please ensure the next IP is also unassigned.
 [ip_address + 1] | 192.168.0.121     | It will become the DHCP service IP address if you enable `dhcpd` in step 9.
 [network_if]     | re0               | Needed in step 4.
 The primary network interface.
-It can be found by running:
+If network cables are plugged in, can be found by running:

 ```
 net-nic
 ```

-or possibly even:
+or list all the active possibilities:

 ```
-ifconfig -l
+net-nicsactive
 ```

 But ignoring any interfaces that look like:

 - bridge[0-9]
 - enc[0-9]
+- gif[0-9]
 - ipfw[0-9]
 - lo[0-9]
 - pflog[0-9]
 - plip[0-9]
 - tap[0-9]
 - tun[0-9]

 ## Instructions